 Take a look at your inbound calls and drop-ins: What were the investments you made to create those leads?
 Most agents use postcards, print advertisements and, increasingly, digital ads or radio spots.
 Do all the calls you take turn into sales?
 How about the drop-ins?
 Or what about the business cards you’ve accumulated after hours spent networking?
 Do they all pan out?
 It’s unlikely, but you will notice that you have a pretty consistent percentage that you sell, like 50% or 70%.
 This is your close ratio.

 When you look at how many sales you made you know your close ratio.
 Consider how much you spent generating those leads and how many leads you’ve gone through to make these sales.
 Only then do you know how much you can spend on leads to make a profit.

 Expect to have the same close ratio with bought leads, not more and not less.
 Buy enough leads to ensure a healthy ROI at the end of each quarter.

 Shared leads are a beautiful thing for the seasoned producer and the novice producer alike.
 If you’ve got new producers you want to train, the cost of these leads is low and you can hone your new hire’s skills using recorded calls.

 As for the seasoned producer, getting a bulk of shared leads just means showing off.
 The sheer volume of leads you’ll be able to buy and the competition they face while they strive to win will keep these folks on their toes.

-The number one pressure for an agency is to have producers sell while building trust with these clients, which means selling the products and services, not selling based on price.
-Whenever you can, buy good organic leads and offer competitive pricing when you quote prospect.
+The number one pressure for an agency is to have producers sell while building trust with their clients, which means selling the products and services, not selling based on price.
+Whenever you can, buy good organic leads and offer competitive pricing when you quote prospects.
 Don't be unrealistic and offer discounts.
 Are all lead generation companies the same?
 No, you’ll notice if you work with different companies that you’ll get different demographics for prospects and you’ll have more success with one company over another.
 The ideal leads are solid, organically sourced and pre-screened leads.